 - Picasso Museum

-Most museums in Barcelona have free access for everyone the first sunday of every month during the whole day and some after 15.00 hours also on Sundays.
+Most museums in Barcelona have free access for everyone the first sunday of every month.
 In addition, entrance is free to all museums during Museum Night (Nit dels Museus), a especial holiday that takes place an especific date during May where entrance is free between 19.00 and 1.00 hours.

 Comentarios y recomendaciones